emrahasma/emrahasma.github.io/about.md

 **i learn how code
 **im 9 years old almost 10
-**right now in the world a deadly virus called COVID-19 short for corona virus it efecting the world badly
+**right now in the world a deadly virus called COVID-19 short for corona virus its efecting the world badly